wstrinz/examplify/README.md

 RDF Examplify
 =============

-For generating Examples of RDF Graphs
+For generating examples of RDF Graphs

 Planned workflow:
   1. Write for your example (in turtle and maybe others)